xdanradu/xdanradu.github.io/_posts/2018-10-08-javascript-intro.markdown

 ```

 __Requirements__:
- 1. Refactoring: remove the duplicated code (better extensibility and maintainability)
+ 1. Refactoring (improve the legacy code above) - remove the duplicated code for better extensibility and maintainability. _Hint: the counter value should be displayed in one place only._
  2. Restrict the counter to [ -50, 50 ] range
- 3. Implement a basic calculator that contains
+ 3. Implement a basic calculator that allows the computation of [+, -, /, \*, %] operations between two numerical values.
-  - input fields for two numbers
+  - input fields for the numbers
-  - dropdown select for [+, -, /, \*, %] operations
+  - dropdown select for the operations
   - button for the equals function
-  - display the computed result in a span
+  - display the computed result in a span element